Best Waders For River Fishing in 2025: Guide Approved Waders

 Waders and Boots for fly fishing

-As a fishing guide, not only am I wearing my waders over 250 days a year, but I supply waders to my guide customers and to my students in my fishing classes.
+As a fishing guide, not only am I wearing my waders over 250 days a year, but I also supply waders to my guide customers and to my students in my fishing classes.
 Plus, I’ve sold waders in my fishing store and tested waders for some manufacturers.

 I usually have about 20 pairs of working waders at any one time, and I like to buy lots of different ones to see which ones stand up to the abuse anglers can put on waders.